Greetings, salutations, and welcome one, welcome all to another Friday’s Rugby News. And not just any ol’ Friday but the Friday before a Bledisloe!

 If overseas clubs want to poach, pay and grow our players, then let them.

-My last point is to ask you to look a bit north.
-To the lands of the Dutch Dirt Farmer descendants.
+My last point is to ask you to look a lot west, to the lands of the Dutch Dirt Farmers and their direct descendants.
 What more proof do you need?
 No restrictive selection policies.
 No self inflicted wounds.
 Just the best players picked from wherever in the globe it is they play.
 How’s that worked out for them again?

 I know Phil Waugh is an avid reader of FRN (Phil – enough calls already, I’ll interview you on my pod soon.
 Talk about needy), so come on PW, make it so.
 As for the rest of you Gaggers, don’t take my word for it.
 Pick your own answer from the poll below and send a message to RA.
 Should we abolish the Giteau Law?
 Every vote counts.